elenaivan/qa-task/README.md

 # Prerequisites / Setup

-- have JRE installed locally
+- have Java installed locally
 - have Maven installed locally
 - have ChromeDriver installed locally